Montréal–Mirabel International Airport: Background

 In the 1960s, Montreal experienced a tremendous economic boom.
 Massive construction projects, including the Montreal Metro and those linked with the hosting of Expo 67, brought the city international status.
 More and more visitors were arriving to the city, especially by airplane but not always by choice.
 The federal government required European airlines to make Montreal their only Canadian destination.
 That resulted in 15–20% annual growth in passenger traffic at the city's Dorval Airport.
+As noise levels rose due to the increased flights, a nighttime restriction on flights was imposed as a temporary measure to placate nearby residents, but this would not be a long-term solution.
+At the time runway expansion at Dorval would have required the expensive acquisition of land.

 Optimistic about the city's future and its continuing ability to attract more and more visitors, government officials decided to build a new airport that would be more than able to absorb increased passenger traffic well into the 21st century.

 The Canadian Department of Transport studied five possible sites for Montreal's new airport: Saint-Jean-sur-Richelieu (50 km to the southeast), Vaudreuil-Dorion (40 km to the west), Joliette (70 km to the north), St-Amable (30 km to the southeast), and Ste-Scholastique (60 km to the northwest).

 The federal government proposed that the airport should be located at Vaudreuil-Dorion.
 Not only was it well served by existing road and rail routes, but it was close enough to both Ottawa and Montreal to serve as the gateway for both cities.
-However, Quebec Premier Robert Bourassa, who had a frosty relationship with Prime Minister Pierre Trudeau, reportedly did not want such an important project to be placed so close to the Ontario border.
-The Bourassa government preferred that the new airport be situated in Drummondville (100 km to the east).
+However, Quebec Premier Robert Bourassa, who had a frosty relationship with Prime Minister Pierre Trudeau, reportedly did not want such an important project to be placed so close to the provincial border fearing the exodus of airport workers to Ontario.
+The Bourassa government preferred that the new airport be situated in Drummondville (100 km to the east where it could be a gateway to Quebec City as well as Montreal.